Washedglad/home-ad-lab/labs/lab-01-basic-ad.md

 **Steps:**

-1. Log in to DC01 as `CORP\Administrator`
+1. Log in to DC01 as `GOLDSHIRE\Administrator`
 2. Open **Active Directory Users and Computers**
 3. Create the following OU structure:

 ```
-corp.local
+goldshire.local
 ├── Computers
 │   ├── Servers
 │   └── Workstations